 - And more

-Florida law may apply comparative fault in a car accident case, meaning if you are partially responsible for the accident, your compensation may be proportionally reduced.
-For example, if a judge determines that you are 25% responsible for the accident, your compensation may be reduced by 25%.
+Florida’s comparative fault law may apply in a car accident case.
+If you are partially responsible for the accident, your compensation may be proportionally reduced.
+For example, if a judge determines that you are 25% responsible for the accident, the court may reduce your awards by 25%.

 Click to contact Chalik & Chalik's personal injury lawyers today